Matthew Hatton

-Matthew James "Matty" Hatton (born 15 May 1981) is a British former professional boxer who competed from 2000 to 2013.
+Matthew James Hatton (born 15 May 1981) is a British former professional boxer who competed from 2000 to 2013.
 He held the European welterweight title from 2010 to 2011, and challenged once for the WBC light-middleweight title in the latter year.
 He is the younger brother of former two-division world champion of boxing, Ricky Hatton, and fought on the undercard of many of Ricky's high-profile fights.

 Biography

 Hatton was born in Stockport, Greater Manchester, England, to Ray and Carol.
 Before becoming a professional boxer, Hatton worked for the family carpet business as a carpet fitter.
 He and his girlfriend Jenna Coyne have a son named Jack, who was born in 2008 and a daughter named Lola born in 2012.
 Unlike his brother Ricky, dad Ray, and the majority of his family who are supporters of Manchester City, Matthew supports Manchester United.

 Amateur

 Hatton began boxing at the age of 12, and had 22 amateur contests, winning 18.